YihanWangAstro/starter-hugo-academic/content/home/hero.md

   label:
 ---

-#### Recognized as one of the best codes available for black hole dynamics, SpaceHub utilizes unique algorithms for fast, precise, and accurate computations for few-body problems, ranging from interacting black holes to planetary dynamics.
+#### SpaceHub utilizes unique algorithms for fast, precise, and accurate computations for few-body problems, ranging from interacting black holes to planetary dynamics.
 This few-body gravity integration toolkit can treat black hole dynamics with extreme mass ratios, extreme eccentricities, and very close encounters.
 SpaceHub offers a variety of integrators with round-off error controls and can handle extremely eccentric orbits and close approaches in long-term integrations.

 [![DOI:10.1093/mnras/stab1189](https://zenodo.org/badge/DOI/10.1093/mnras/stab1189.svg)](https://doi.org/10.1093/mnras/stab1189)